What is Rapid Application Development

 This early-time alternative of rapid software development was a response to the particularly limiting and rigid waterfall methodology that follows pre-defined requirements of a solution implementation paradigm.
 And if it wasn’t applicable decades ago, imagine how obsolete and change-discouraging the traditional model is now?

-Of course, the innovative approach was taken even further by other programming pioneers like James Martin, James Kerr, Richard Hunter and the extent to which it was applied in software matured and keeps maturing significantly.
+Of course, the innovative approach was taken even further by other programming pioneers like James Martin, James Kerr, and Richard Hunter, and the extent to which it was applied in software matured and continues to mature significantly.

-Even so, there are some core development principles that remain the same and they all derive from the commonplace concept that you’re not constructing a building.
-You are building software.
+Even so, some core development principles remain the same, and they all derive from the commonplace concept that people are not constructing a building.
+They are building software.
 And software evolves.
 It has the flexibility to alter and become a product that more closely reflects the needs of end-users.
-To do so, you need to utilize certain RAD steps and phases that proved to be a successful formula for crafting better-quality solutions.
+To do so, as a team lead or CTO, you need to utilize certain RAD steps and phases that proved to be a successful formula for crafting better-quality solutions.

 Rapid Application Development Phases